Improving primary-vertex reconstruction with a minimum-cost lifted multicut graph partitioning algorithm: Results

 \subsection{High-Luminosity LHC 14 TeV data}

 The High Luminosity LHC (HL-LHC) project foresees a significant increase in interaction rates to collect significantly more data and thus increase the sensitivity for new physics.
-The exact parameters of the upgraded HL-LHC are not yet final; pileup values of 150, 200, and 250, and an interaction region width of $\sigma_z = \SI{42}{mm}$ are considered the most probable options.
+The exact parameters of the upgraded HL-LHC are not yet final; pileup values of 150, 200, and 250, and an interaction region width of $\sigma_z = \SI{42}{mm}$~\cite{HLLHCperf} are considered in this paper.
 These options result in an increase in the density of pileup interaction vertices up to a factor of 4, as compared to the current LHC parameters.
-The degree of truth cluster overlap rises from 20\% to 66\%, see \cref{tab:DataSamples}.
+The truth track overlap fraction rises from 20\% to 66\%, see \cref{tab:DataSamples}.
 It is interesting to check the performance of the LMC problem formulation in such extreme conditions.

 For this test, the same PDF ratio and logistic regression function are used for the edge weight calculation, while the BDT classification is retrained using $\mu=150,200,250$ data.
 Results for nominal PDF ratio and logistic regression-based edge weight calculation functions are shown in Tables~\ref{tab:ClstRes150}, \ref{tab:ClstRes200}, and \ref{tab:ClstRes250}.